بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The Answer: The hikmah of it is the employment.
 He was sent being employed for such a duty that unfolding and becoming spread out of all the ma’nawî progress and potentialities of man and man's essence being a comprehensive mirror to all the Ilahî Names are the results of that duty.
 If Hazrat Âdam had remained in Jannah, his rank would have been fixed like the malâikah; the potentialities of man would not have unfolded.
 Whereas there are numerous malâikah whose ranks are unchanging, there is no need to man for that sort of ‘ubûdiyyah.
 Rather, he was taken out from Jannah due to the known sin which is a requirement of man's fitrah contrary to the malâikah, for Ilahî hikmah required a realm of accountability appropriate to the potentialities of man who would traverse infinite degrees.”
 The Twelfth Letter-Your First Question

-The First consists of causing you to offer shukr through making perceived to you all the varieties of the True Mun’im's ni’mahs.
-You should offer its shukr and perform its ‘ibâdah through perceiving.
+The First consists of causing you to offer shukr by making perceived each of the varieties of the Almighty True Mun’im's ni’mahs to you.
+You, too, should offer its shukr and perform its ‘ibâdah through perceiving.

-Thus, the perfection of man develops and grows through the achievement of these two bases.
-Through them, man becomes a human being.
+Thus, the perfection of man develops and grows onto these two principles.
+Man becomes a human being through this.

-Look through the mystery of the following comparison, the human faculties were not given in order to gain worldly life like an animal.
+Through the mystery of the following comparison, look to the fact of the faculties of humanity were not being given to gain worldly life like an animal.

-For example, someone gave one of his servants twenty gold pieces, telling him to have a suit of clothes made out of a particular cloth.
-The servant went and got himself a fine suit out of the highest grade of the cloth, and put it on.
-Then he saw that his employer had given another of his servants a thousand gold pieces, and putting in the servant's pocket a piece of paper with some things written on it, had sent him to conclude some business.
-Now, anyone with any sense would know that the capital was not for getting a suit of clothes, for, since the first servant had bought a suit of the finest cloth with twenty gold pieces, the thousand gold pieces were certainly not to be spent on that.
-Since the second servant had not read the paper in his pocket, and looking at the first servant, had given all the money to a shopkeeper for a suit of clothes, and then received the very lowest grade of cloth and a suit fifty times worse than his friend's, his employer was bound to reprimand him severely for his utter stupidity, and punish him angrily.
+For example, a person gave one of his servants twenty gold pieces so that he may buy a complete set of clothing out of a particular fabric.
+The servant went and got himself a perfect cloth out of the highest grade of that fabric, and wore it.
+Then he saw that that person had given another of his servants a thousand gold pieces, and put a piece of paper with some things written on it in the servant's pocket, and had sent him to trade.
+Now, any mindful man would know that the capital was not for buying a set of clothing.
+For, since the first servant had bought a complete set of clothing out of the highest grade of the fabric with twenty gold pieces, certainly the thousand gold pieces are not to be spent on that.
+Not reading the paper put in his pocket, rather looking at the first servant, if the second servant gives all the money to a shopkeeper for a set of clothing, and buys the most flimsy fabric and clothing fifty times lower than his friend's, he will be severely punished and angrily chastised due to his utter stupidity.

-O my nafs and my friend!
+O my nafs and O my friend!
 Come to your senses!
-Do not spend the capital and potentialities of your life on pleasures of the flesh and this fleeting life like an animal, or even lower.
-Otherwise, although you are fifty times superior with regard to capital than the highest animal, you will fall fifty times lower than the lowest.”
-The Words (139-140 )
+Do not spend the capital and potentialities of your life on material pleasures and this transient life like an animal, or even lower than the animal.
+Otherwise, although you are fifty times higher concerning capital than the highest animal, you will fall fifty times lower than the lowest of them.